MainulDip/AndroidDevStudy/Navigation-Fragments.md

 Docs: https://developer.android.com/reference/java/text/SimpleDateFormat#date-and-time-patterns

-### LivecycleOwner and Livedata observer:
+### LifecycleOwner and LiveData observer:
 Fragments/UI controllers are the lifecycle owner.
 LifecycleOwner is a class that has an Android lifecycle, such as an activity or a fragment.

-A LiveData observer observes the changes to the app's livedata only if the lifecycle owner is in active states.
+A LiveData observer observes the changes to the app's liveData only if the lifecycle owner is in active states.

 In dataBinding, UI controllers read the data when first read.
-To update UI instantly when a livedata changes, lificycle owner is also need to be bound.
+To update UI instantly when a livedata changes, lifecycle owner is also need to be bound.
 It's the way of setting observer on LiveData.

 * viewLifecycleOwner is tied to when the fragment has (and loses) its UI (onCreateView(), onDestroyView())